 The DOJ's push for the proposed amendment stems from its view "that it is anomalous and highly undesirable to insulate erroneous preverdict acquittals from any appeal."
 "Report of the Advisory Committee on Criminal Rules," p.
 2 (revised July 20, 2006).
 This view is historically shortsighted, as it has been established for well over a hundred years that no appeal is allowed from an acquittal where a reversal would require further proceedings.
 See United States v.
 Scott, 437 U.S. 82, 89, 90 (1978), citing United States v.
 Ball, 163 U.S. 662 (1896) & United States v.
-Martin Linen Supply, 430 U.S. 564, 571 (1977).
+Martin Linen Supply, 430 U.S. 564, 571 (1977); see also Fong Foo v.
+United States, 369 U.S. 141 (1962) (per curiam) (Double Jeopardy restriction against appeals from acquittals cannot be evaded by government's invoking mandamus power, no matter how arbitrary or manifestly incorrect the trial court's action).
 Congress expressly incorporated this constitutional limitation into the Criminal Appeals Act, 18 U.S.C. § 3731 ("[N]o appeal shall lie where the double jeopardy clause of the United States Constitution prohibits further prosecution.")
 In fact, it was not until 1977 that the Supreme Court endorsed the view that a government appeal of a post-verdict judgment of acquittal did not offend double jeopardy.
-See United States v.
-Martin Linen Supply, supra; see "Advisory Committee Note of 1994 to Amendment to Rule 29," citing, inter alia, United States v.
-Martin Linen Supply, supra; United States v.
-Scott, supra.
+See Advisory Committee Note of 1994 to Amendment to Rule 29, citing, inter alia, Martin Linen Supply, supra (construing post-verdict acquittal as a kind of "dismissal" under § 3731); Scott, supra.
 Even then such reversals were narrowly limited to circumstance in which they would not encroach upon the protection afforded an accused by the Double Jeopardy Clause, as they were only allowed where reversal would not afford the government a second opportunity to convict but merely result in reinstatement of a prior verdict of guilty.
 Scott, 437 U.S. at 90, citing Martin Linen Supply, 430 U.S. at 571.
 What is truly "anomalous" then is not the government's inability to appeal midtrial acquittals, but the DOJ's suggested circumstance in which it would be allowed to appeal an acquittal where the result would be to allow it to place an acquitted defendant in jeopardy a second time, and free it to mount a new effort to obtain a conviction based on what it learned in its first failed attempt.